Growing Up As An Artist

 I would love for you to sign up below for my occasional updates to keep up with what is happening in my studio.
 Check out the sign up form at the top of this page.

-I’ll send out emails a few times a year with highlights from the studio.
-My goal is to post a couple times a month with subjects that include progressions of work and anything that includes the the ups and downs of living a creative life.
+I may send out emails a couple times a year with highlights from the studio.
+(My inbox is so loaded, I hesitate to crowd anyone else’s inbox).
+My goal is to share progressions of work and anything that includes the the ups and downs of living a creative life.